JorjaFox/website/_posts-old-blog/2011-02-14-jorja-on-hand-for-operation-lion-ark.md

 Credit: <a href="http://eon.businesswire.com/news/eon/20110214007416/en/Animal-Defenders-International/ADI/Bob-Barker">Enhanced Online News</a>

-Maybe we can't be there, but we <em>can</em> help the lions too!
+Maybe we can't be there, but we _can_ help the lions too!
 Donate to the JAA <a href="http://www.crowdrise.com/lionark/fundraiser/jorjafoxonline">ADI Crowdrise Fundraiser</a>.

 There should be some photos of the event after the fact, so I'll post when I've got some.